Nevatim Airbase: Transport aircraft

 The 103 Squadron "Elephants" was established during the Palestine War in July 1948 at Ramat David Airbase and from then on flew various transport aircraft at several bases.
 In 2008, it finally moved its C-130H Hercules Karnaf from the former Lod Airbase (military section of the Ben Gurion Airport) to Nevatim Airbase.
 In 2014, the squadron received the improved C-130J-30 Super Hercules Shimshon, which it continues to fly today.

 The 131 Squadron "Knights Of The Yellow Bird" was established in October 1973 during the Yom Kippur War at the former Lod Airbase (Ben Gurion Airport) and flew the C-130E/H Hercules Karnaf from the outset.
 In 2008, the 131 Squadron finally relocated with its remaining C-130Hs, along with the 103 Squadron, to Nevatim Airbase.
 After the withdrawal of 103, 131, 120 and 122 Squadron (see below under Units), Lod Airbase was closed and Ben Gurion became a purely civilian airport.

 Tanker aircraft

 The 120 Squadron "Desert Giants" (former "International Squadron" at Lod Airbase) consists of Boeing 707 Re'em tanker aircraft dating back to the 1970s and stationed at Nevatim since 2008.
-They will be replaced by newer Boeing KC-46A Pegasus aircraft in the coming years.
+They will be replaced by newer Boeing KC-46A Gideon aircraft in the coming years.
 At the beginning of 2021, Israel signed a preliminary contract for initially two tanker aircraft; in the medium term, up to eight examples are planned, which are to be delivered from around 2025.
-In November 2024, it was announced that Boeing had begun production of the first of four tanker aircraft for Israel and that there's an option for eight more.
-In addition, new large hangars will be built for all Pegasus tankers.
-At the end of August 2025, the number of tanker aircraft ordered increased to six.